confluentinc/event-streaming-patterns/docs/event/correlation-identifier.md

 ## References
 * This pattern is derived from [Correlation Identifier](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf
+* For a case study on coordinating microservices twoards higher level business goals, see [Building a Microservices Ecosystem with Kafka Streams and ksqlDB](https://www.confluent.io/blog/building-a-microservices-ecosystem-with-kafka-streams-and-ksql/)
 * Correlation Identifiers can be used as part of [Event Collaboration](../compositional-patterns/event-collaboration.md), a pattern in which decentralized Event Processing Applications collaborate to implement a distributed workflow solution.